beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 <br/><div style="text-align: center"><a href="{{ root_url }}files/ice_viruses.fasta"><i class="fa fa-download fa-lg"></i> You can download the file, <code class="highlighter-rouge">ice_viruses.fasta</code>, here</a>.</div>
 </div>

-Install **IQ-Tree** using [the instructions on the website](http://www.iqtree.org) and open a command-line prompt, navigating to the directory containting the data file `ice_viruses.fasta`.
+Install **IQ-Tree** using [the instructions on the website](http://www.iqtree.org) and open a command-line prompt, navigating to the directory containing the data file `ice_viruses.fasta`.

 To build a maximum likelihood phylogenetic tree using the GTR+gamma model type: